Vivid-Vortex/Misc/Concepts/FrontEnd/React/hooks/UseState.md

 The more precise understanding is:

-> <mark>**When we call the state setter returned by `useState`, such as `setCount()`, React schedules the component for re-rendering.
+> <mark>**When we call the state setter returned by `useState`, such as `setCount()`, React <mark style="background-color: lightblue;">schedules</mark> the component for re-rendering.
 During the re-render, React executes the component function again and calculates what the UI should look like based on the new state.
 React then updates only the necessary parts of the actual DOM.**</mark>

 ---